 New Common Equity Tier 1 capital buffer requirements, commencing in 2016 were brought in under CRD IV.
 These buffers can be used in a period of stress.
 The buffers are required to be increased annually up to 2019.
 The Capital Conservation Buffer grows by 0.625% of Risk Weighted Assets ("RWA") for each of the 4 years.
 In 2016 the PRA buffer requirements commenced for the Society.
 The % of the PRA buffer to be met by CET1 capital increases by 25% each year until it will be fully met with CET1 capital in 2019.
-The Countercyclical Capital Buffer is currently 0%.
+The Countercyclical Capital Buffer ("CCyB") is currently 0%.
 This rate will only change if directed by the Financial Policy Committee.
+There are currently two increases in the CCyB indicated; to 0.5% in June 2018 and then to 1.0% in November 2018.